SheepCreativeSoftware/msfs2020-C208-Improvment-Mod/README.md

 ## About
 This Mod will improve the Cessna 208B Grand Caravan EX to match with the Checklist of the Pilot Handbook.
 The goal is to make it much more realistic.
+So there will be more features in the future.
 This Mod will need to work the latest v0.3.1 G1000 Mod from WorkingTitle:
 [https://github.com/Working-Title-MSFS-Mods/fspackages/releases/tag/g1000-v0.3.1](https://github.com/Working-Title-MSFS-Mods/fspackages/releases/tag/g1000-v0.3.1)
 This mod includes also a fixed file for Annunciation Messages which need to be replaced in the mod from WorkingTitle